Peace Bonding Procedure

 - If the weapon is steel, such as a sword, the peace bond process will secure the sword inside the sheath.
 At no time shall the sword be removed from the sheath while attending the event.

 - If a costume weapon is confiscated it will be tagged with the owners name written on the tag.
 Confiscated weapons will only be returned to the owner when they are departing the event.
-Phoenix Comicon and Phoenix Comicon is not responsible for any damage to confiscated weapons.
+Phoenix Fan Fest and the Phoenix Convention Center are not responsible for any damage to confiscated weapons.

 - Security and Police Officers will have the final say on whether an item will be allowed or not.